 What are Taxonomies and Terms?

-In a default WordPress site, you can create posts and assign them to any number of categories or tags.
+In a default WordPress site, you can create posts and assign them to any number of Categories or Tags.
 Both of these post fields help you organize your content and structure your data.

 The Code Recipe (PHP)